markteehan/file-chunk-connectors/README.md

 ## TL; DR:

-the Kafka Connect File Chunk Source & Sink connectors are a fancy way to send a file somewhere else._
+The Kafka Connect File Chunk Source & Sink connectors are a fancy way to send a file somewhere else.

 ```
 Source Connector